CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-download.md

 4. Files are decrypted automatically.
 Locate downloaded folder from your computer (for example Downloads folder).

 !!!
 Warning
-    Files uploaded before xx.xx.2024 will have to be decrypted by using Crypt4GH application.
+    Files uploaded before xx.xx.2024 will have to be decrypted by using [Crypt4GH application](./sd-desktop-export.md).
+.